farmart-phase-5/farmart-backend/README.md

 {
   "status": "accepted"
 }
 Replace "accepted" with "denied" to reject the order.
 Replace <order_id> with the actual order ID.

-3. Delete an Animal (DELETE)
+3. Delete an Animal
 Method: DELETE

 URL: http://127.0.0.1:5000/farmer/animals/<animal_id>

-Headers: None required
+Headers: None

 Body: None

-Replace <animal_id> with the ID of the animal to be removed.
+Replace <animal_id> with the ID of the animal to be deleted.

-Notes
-Ensure the database is seeded with test data or manually create entries before testing.

-Authentication is not implemented in this version but can be added if needed.

-Maintained By
+created  By
 Joel Peace
 Backend Developer – Farmer Dashboard Module
-Phase 5, Moringa School Project
+Phase 5, Moringa School